bkrpub/EngineRoom/README.markdown

      * Uli Kusterer @ [Uli's Blog](http://zathras.de/angelweb/blog.htm)
     (I should visit more conferences to meet you...)

-  * Michael Markowski @ [artifacts, fine software](http://artifacts.de/) for input and agreeing to test drive EngineRoom in a large commercial project.
+  * Michael Markowski @ [artifacts, fine software](http://artifacts.de/) for input and test driving EngineRoom in a large commercial project as well as in AFCache.

   * Pezhman Givy, Carsten M&uuml;ller and Kay R&ouml;pke for listening to and commenting my ramblings about this project since 2007.